chitvs/wagtail/docs/extending/adding_reports.md

 # Adding reports

-Reports are views with listings of pages matching a specific query.
-They can also export these listings in spreadsheet format.
+Reports are views with listings of pages or any non-page model (such as snippets) matching a specific query.
+Reports can also export these listings in spreadsheet format.
 They are found in the _Reports_ submenu: by default, the _Locked pages_ report is provided, allowing an overview of locked pages on the site.

-It is possible to create your own custom reports in the Wagtail admin.
-Two base classes are provided:
+It is possible to create your own custom reports in the Wagtail admin with two base classes provided:

-`wagtail.admin.views.reports.ReportView`, which provides basic listing and spreadsheet export functionality, and `wagtail.admin.views.reports.PageReportView`, which additionally provides a default set of fields suitable for page listings.
+-  `wagtail.admin.views.reports.ReportView` - Provides the basic listing and spreadsheet export functionality without any pre-determined fields.
+-  `wagtail.admin.views.reports.PageReportView` - Extends the `ReportView` and provides a default set of fields suitable for page listings.

+## Example report for pages with unpublished changes

 For this example, we'll add a report which shows any pages with unpublished changes.
 We will register this view using the `unpublished_changes_report` name for the URL pattern.